morleym/furtive-handbook/docs/format-combinations.md

 ### Round-Robin to Elim

-This traditional 'league' format is something we don't see as frequently in esports because of the resources involved with competing (and broadcasting) over several weeks.
+This traditional 'league' structure seen in sports is something we don't see as frequently in esports because of the resources involved with competing (and broadcasting) over several weeks.
-Therefore, we tend to see it in collegiate esports (where school club infrastructure keeps teams together) and in premiere franchised esports leagues (where $$$ & signed contracts keeps teams together).
+Therefore, we tend to see mostly in scholastic esports (where school club infrastructure keeps teams together) and in premier    franchised esports leagues (where $$$ & signed contracts keeps teams together).
-[Call of Duty League 2021](https://callofdutyleague.com/en-us/news/2021-call-of-duty-league-season-structure-details) is using a series of five majors, where each major consists of Round-Robin groups (played over multiple weeks) into a Double-Elimination "Major" weekend.
+[Call of Duty League 2021](https://callofdutyleague.com/en-us/news/2021-call-of-duty-league-season-structure-details) used a series of five majors, where each major consisted of Round-Robin groups (played over multiple weeks) progressing into a Double-Elimination "Major" weekend.
-That way, fans get guaranteed matches with their favorite teams (which are all determined upfront and can be arranged for storytelling purposes) while also getting high-impact elimination matches at the end.
+That way, fans got guaranteed matches with their favorite teams (which were all determined upfront and scheduled/ordered for storytelling purposes) while also getting high-impact elimination matches at the end.

 ### Swiss to Elim

-Swiss is more common in chess and TCG/CCG games than in major sports (although [now we're seeing "the world's game" incorporate it](https://soccer.nbcsports.com/2020/12/01/champions-league-swiss-system-details/)), and largely found its way into esports via digital TCG/CCG games like Hearthstone.
+Swiss is more common in chess and TCG/CCG games than in major sports (although [now we're seeing "the world's game" incorporate it](https://soccer.nbcsports.com/2020/12/01/champions-league-swiss-system-details/)), and largely found its way into esports via digital TCG/CCG videogames like Hearthstone.

 When setups and space aren't an issue, Swiss is an excellent way to start an open event, like a [Hearthstone event with hundreds of competitors at DreamHack](https://playhearthstone.com/en-us/esports/tournament/hct-dreamhack-atlanta-2018/).
 They combine the power of Swiss (a logarithmic-scaling, non-eliminating format) with a single-elim final.